chipmunk-project/druzhba-simulator/README.md

 Example:

-    cargo run 1 20 -f hole_configurations/simple_raw_stateless_alu_2_2_hole_cfgs.txt
+    cargo run 1 20 -f hole_configurations/simple_raw_stateless_alu_2_2_hole_cfgs.txt 2>/dev/null

-If optimizations are desired, the machine code is fed into dgen instead of dsim.
+If optimizations are desired (using -O1 or -O2 in dgen), the machine code is fed into dgen instead of dsim.

+The above example directs STDERR to null device due to compiler warnings from test generated dgen files.
+Many of these warnings are either unavoidable or helpful for readibilty.
+While some can be fixed we leave that to future work due to the tediousness of the task.

 # Test